Scheme Interpreter

 In the starter implementation given to you, the interpreter can only evaluate self-evaluating expressions: numbers, booleans, and nil.

-In Part 1, you will develop the following features of the interpreter:
+In Phase 1, you will develop the following features of the interpreter:

 • Symbol definition and lookup